Location: Mawnan Smith, UK

 photography: anthony greenwood

-Trebah Garden is home to the award winning Trebah Kitchen, a café that prides itself on its locally sourced, home-cooked food.
+Trebah Garden is home to the award winning Trebah Kitchen, a café that prides itself on locally sourced, home-cooked food.
 Situated at the entrance of the gardens, the café is visually arresting, with high ceilings with exposed wooden beams, and floor-to-ceiling windows with views out into the sub-tropical gardens below.
-As part of Trebah's project to revitalise the café, the interior underwent a complete refit to allow it to operate more efficiently and to live up to its visual potential.

-I was commissioned to design a complete overhaul of the existing lighting scheme, which was too dark and failed to take advantage of the unique architecture of this remarkable space.
-The aim of the project was not only to provide functional lighting but also to complement the new modern interior design, which was created by Anna Hart and features furniture from MARK Product.
-There are six aspects to the lighting of the café: two feature pendants, two types of wall lighting, a retail unit and general lighting.
+The aim of the project was not only to provide improved lighting for this remarkable space but also to complement the new modern interior design scheme, which was created by Anna Hart and features furniture from MARK Product.
+There are six aspects to the lighting of the restaurant: two feature pendants, two types of wall lighting, a retail unit and general lighting.